-Oil Investing Tax Shelter – Invest in oil and deduct 100% of intangible drilling costs off your taxable income for 2017.
+Oil Investing Tax Breaks – Invest in oil and deduct 100% of intangible drilling costs off your taxable income for 2017.

 Now is the perfect time to reevaluate your investment portfolio to help reduce your overall tax burden.
 A direct investment in an oil and gas drilling partnership can provide significant tax write-offs while also providing the added benefit of consistent cash flow and return on investment potential.

 Instead of paying more to Uncle Sam, put more of your money to work instead.

 Intangible Drilling Costs Tax Deduction